hghaffar/watsonwork-retrieve-rank/README.md

 First, we need several API keys from Watson Retrieve&Rank.
 You can get them by going go to bluemix in the Retrieve and Rank service.
 In a couple of steps you can super easily register a "bot".

-get  RR_USERNAME :   Username in the retrieve and rank servce credentials get  RR_PASSWORD : password in the retrieve and rank servce credentials get  RR_CLUSTER_ID : the cluster_id of your repository in conversion services get  RR_COLLECTION : name of the collection that contains the document to search
+get  RR_USERNAME :   Username in the retrieve and rank service credentials get  RR_PASSWORD : password in the retrieve and rank service credentials get  RR_CLUSTER_ID : the cluster_id of your repository in conversion services get  RR_COLLECTION : name of the collection that contains the documents to search
 ```
+For initial test, you could keep the values in the code.
+This will allow you to use a retrieve and rank repository with Connections documents in it.

 Second, let's register the app with IBM Watson Workspace and get some keys!